Virtual Private Cloud (VPC) provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 On the AWS side of the VPN connection, a Virtual Private Gateway (VGW) provides two VPN endpoints for automatic failover.

-On customer side a customer gateway (CGW) needs to be configured, which is the physical device or software application on the remote side of the VPN connection
+On the customer side, a customer gateway (CGW) needs to be configured, which is the physical device or software application on the remote side of the VPN connection

 AWS VPN CloudHub

-AWS does not provide or maintain software VPN appliances; however, there are range of products provided by partners and open source communities
+AWS does not provide or maintain third-party software VPN appliances; however, there is a range of products provided by partners and open source communities.

 VPN Components